jason-holloway-zz/GAC/README.md

 C++ code is provided for each of these tasks for RGBY and RGBY+NIR imaging.
 The hyperspectral fusion/recovery code will be provided as MATLAB code once it is cleaned up.

 The codes in this repository rely on OpenCV (2.4.x or 3.0.x) and the graph cuts implementation from Veksler and Delong (http://vision.csd.uwo.ca/code/).
+For the graph cuts code, look under "Multi-label optimization" for the gco-v3.0 zipped file.

 Windows users: Building OpenCV is not required to use this code.
 Everything should run if you install OpenCV from the executable.